TeoBouvard/nephelae/README.md

 **I do not have a Meso_NH.nc file, what can I do ?**
 You can download a copy from [their website](http://mesonh.aero.obs-mip.fr/mesonh54).
 However, if you don't feel like downloading such a big file, you can reference any `*.nc` file with your `$MESO_NH` environment variable, and it will *work*.

+**I don't want to install paparazzi but want a demo, what can I do ?**
+I will upload a Paparazzi simultion to have a *standalone* demo in the future.

 ---

 <a name="user-guide"></a>